Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications

-First, we recap the formulation of the VR-IWAE bound. \cite{daudel2023alpha} derived the VR-IWAE bound by combining the Variational Rényi (VR) bound of \cite{Li2016} with the IW-ELBO bound.
-Given a power hyperparameter $\alpha\in[0,1)$, the VR-IWAE bound is expressed as follows:
+First, we briefly review the formulation of the VR-IWAE bound proposed in \cite{daudel2023alpha}.
+It combines the Variational Rényi (VR) bound of \cite{Li2016} with the IW-ELBO bound.
+Given a power hyperparameter $\alpha\in[0,1)$, the VR-IWAE bound is defined as

 where each $q_i$ is set to a common variational distribution $q$.
-The VR-IWAE bound coincides with the IW-ELBO when $\alpha=0$, but it exhibits flexible bias-variance trade-off when $\alpha>0$ which allows VI to be used more efficiently in challenging applications.
+When $\alpha=0$, the VR-IWAE bound coincides with the IW-ELBO.
+When $\alpha>0$, it introduces a highly flexible bias-variance trade-off, improving the efficiency of VI in complex applications.

-In standard parametric VI, the variational distribution $q$ is set to a parametric family $q_\psi$ equipped with the parameter vector $\psi$.
-A significant advantage of the VR-IWAE bound is that it admits an unbiased estimator of the Euclidean gradient with respect to $\psi$, in stark contrast to the VR bound.
-Another advantage is that the SNR of the Euclidean gradient of the VR-IWAE bound scales at the increasing rate $O(\sqrt{K})$, in contrast to the case of the IW-ELBO.
+In standard parametric VI, the variational distribution $q$ is chosen from a parametric family $q_\psi$ parameterized by a vector $\psi$.
+Unlike the VR bound, a major advantage of the VR-IWAE bound is that it admits an unbiased Euclidean gradient estimator with respect to $\psi$ \citep{daudel2023alpha}.
+Furthermore, the SNR of the gradient estimator scales as $O(\sqrt{K})$, unlike that of the IW-ELBO.